Skip to Content

 Our friend, Josh from Alberta tells us all about gay life in Canada and his experience representing his country as Mr Gay Canada.

-Canada is one of our favourite places to visit.
-It's not only one of the most gay friendly countries in the world, it also offers so much to LGBTQ travellers including large gay scenes, Pride events throughout the year, stunning landscapes, and of course many cute guys.
+Canada is one of our favorite places to visit.
+It's not only one of the most gay friendly countries in the world, but it also offers so much to LGBTQ travelers including large gay scenes, Pride events throughout the year, stunning landscapes, and of course many cute guys.

 Hi Josh, introduce yourself: